 Imagine a city that is not addicted to fossil fuels.
 How would that change the way we live, work, and move around the city?

 The Urban Futures Studio proudly presents the Post-Fossil City Contest, calling on artists, designers, architects, urbanists, authors, photographers, filmmakers and all-around creative thinkers to imagine a city that is no longer reliant on fossil fuels.
 We received 250 submissions from people in over 40 countries, ranging from architects to physical scientists, from designers to musicians.
+The 10 most innovative, inspiring, and imaginative ideas are now featured in the Post-Fossil City Exhibition at Utrecht's Stadskantoor between June 15 and July 31.

 In order to make the future, we first have to imagine it.